Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Louis Domingue

-Crawford will start Friday vs. the Islanders.
+Saros will likely start Saturday vs. the Devils.

 NHL Player News: Your Ultimate Source for Hockey Player News